Frederick Steele

-Frederick Steele (January 14, 1819 – January 12, 1868) was a career military officer in the United States Army, serving as a major general in the Union Army during the American Civil War.
-He was most noted for retaking much of secessionist Arkansas for the Union cause, escaping the besieged port-city of Camden through successful deception tactics, and defeating Sterling Price and E. Kirby Smith at Jenkins Ferry.
+Major General Frederick Steele (January 14, 1819 – January 12, 1868) was an American military officer who served in the Army in the Mexican-American War, Yuma War, and American Civil War.
+He is most noted for capturing the Arkansas state capitol at Little Rock in 1863, escaping the besieged riverport city of Camden through successful deception tactics, and having repulsed an attack by Confederate forces under generals Kirby Smith and Sterling Price at Jenkins Ferry in 1864.

-Early life
+Early life and education

-Steele, son of Nathaniel & Dameras (Johnson) Steele, was born in Delhi, New York.
+Steele, son of Nathaniel and Dameras (née Johnson) Steele, was born in Delhi, New York.
 He was an 1843 graduate of West Point, and later served in the Mexican–American War, where he participated in many engagements.
 Steele was meritoriously mentioned for distinguished bravery, and was promoted to first lieutenant in June 1848.
 He served in California during the Yuma War until 1853, and then to Fort Ridgely in Minnesota Territory and then Kansas Territory, and Nebraska Territory until the Civil War.
 He received his captain's commission on February 5, 1855.

-Civil War
+American Civil War

 On May 14, 1861, Steele was appointed major in the 11th U.S. Infantry and fought at the Battle of Wilson's Creek.
 On September 23, 1861, he became colonel of the 8th Iowa Infantry.
 On January 30, 1862, Steele was appointed brigadier general of U.S. volunteers, to rank from January 29, 1862.
 He commanded the District of Southeast Missouri, but following the Union victory at the Battle of Pea Ridge he took command of the 1st Division in the Army of the Southwest and briefly commanded the army from August 29 to October 7, 1862.
 On March 17, 1863, President Lincoln appointed Steele major general of volunteers, to rank from November 29, 1862.
-The President sent the nomination to the U.S. Senate on March 6, 1863 and the Senate confirmed it on March 13, 1863.
+The President sent the nomination to the U.S. Senate on March 6, 1863, and the Senate confirmed it on March 13, 1863.

 Steele's division was transferred to the Army of the Tennessee becoming the 11th Division in the XIII Corps.
 He fought at the Battle of Chickasaw Bayou in December 1862 and in the Battle of Arkansas Post in January 1863.
+He commanded the Union forces in Steele's Greenville expedition in April.
 His division was renamed the 1st Division in Major General William T. Sherman's XV Corps during the Siege of Vicksburg.